France SAS & Holding for a Crypto Startup: Apport-Cession and Mère-Fille (2026)

 Why SAS under a holding

-Apport-cession — article 150-0 B ter CGI
+Apport-cession: article 150-0 B ter CGI

 When an individual contributes company shares to a holding they control, the capital gain can benefit from a tax deferral (report d'imposition) under article 150-0 B ter of the CGI, rather than immediate taxation, with the deferred gain calculated and declared.
 The deferral is subject to conditions, including a reinvestment condition if the holding later sells the contributed shares within a defined period.
-The exact conditions, proportions and delays are technical, changed for 2026, and counsel-confirmed.
+The exact conditions, proportions and delays are technical, changed for 2026, and confirmed with counsel.

-The 2026 Finance Act tightening — direction only
+The 2026 Finance Act tightening: direction only

 Régime mère-fille